 We want to work to ensure that the Pug breed can maintain its lovely, pugish mentality and have an exterior that more closely resembles the Pug as it looked like in the 18th and 19th centuries.
 The focus of our work is on the Pug’s health and its ability to be a dog fully, with the senses, the anatomy and in activity.
 This Pug ideal means that the appearance of the Pug approaches the “normal dog” somewhat from the perspective that “Excessive deviations from the normal dog’s exterior may mean that the breed has health concerns” (Lindholm et al. 2015, 33, my translation from Swedish).

 Comment: The reason for the need of a less brachycephalic skull is that it correlates with breathing problems as well problems with the eyes and the dentition.
 Furthermore, too large a head of the puppies leads to whelping difficulties for the bitch.
-Excessive wrinkles can host fungi and bacteria and should therefore be avoided.
+Excessive wrinkles can host fungi and bacteria and shall therefore be avoided.
 (Read more about BOAS, eyes and dentition, as well as whelping in the breeding strategy.)

 Comment: Research has shown that the risk of BOAS (brachycephalic obstructive airway syndrome) at a nose length of 3% of the length of the skull is 95%.
 This risk is halved when the nose reaches 20% of the length of the skull, and at 50% of the length of the skull, the risk disappears in principle altogether (Packer et al. 2015, 8).
 A short nose also leads to inferior or basically no cooling of the body during heat because the folded mucous membrane of the muzzle which manages the cooling does not have enough space in a short-nosed dog (Bodegård and Hedhammar, 3).
 (Read more about BOAS here.)